josephwright/josephwright.github.io/_posts/2010-12-27-installing-achemso-and-siunitx.md

 /Users/joseph/Library/texmf
 ```

-Whichever system you use, copy the appropriate zip files there and unzip.
+Whichever system you use, copy the appropriate `.zip` files there and unzip.
 The result should be a structure which looks like

 ```bash
 texmf/tex/latex/achemso/achemso.sty